influxdata/docs-v2/content/influxdb/cloud/security/secrets/manage-secrets/add.md

 weight: 301
 ---

-Add secrets using the `influx` command line interface (CLI) or the InfluxDB API.
+Add secrets using the InfluxDB Cloud UI, `influx` command line interface (CLI) or the InfluxDB API.

+## Add a secret using the InfluxDB Cloud UI

 ## Add a secret using the influx CLI
 Use the [`influx secret update` command](/influxdb/cloud/reference/cli/influx/secret/update/)